dd

 Left indentation to distinguish from terms |

-When a <dd> is followed by a <dt> (starting a new term group), the dd + dt selector adds margin-block-start: var(--size-m) to create visual separation between groups.
+When a <dd> is followed by a <dt> (starting a new term group), dd + dt adds margin-block-start: var(--size-m) for visual separation.

 Content Model